 Speaking during the webinar, Martin Thijsen, Digital Strategy, Port of Rotterdam, was asked by moderator Wolfgang Lehmacher, from the World Economic Forum Network, when he believed an electronic Bill of Lading would be fully utilised in the supply chain.

-Thijsen claimed that the COVID-19 pandemic could mean faster adoption of an electronic Bill of Lading due to the necessity to clear the increasing backlog of goods in ports around the world.
+Thijsen claimed that the COVID-19 pandemic could mean faster adoption of an electronic Bill of Lading due to the increasing backlog of goods in ports around the world.

 “There have been multiple tries but COVID-19 will accelerate it,” Thijsen said.
 “Right now we see goods cannot be released because the paper bill of lading is not there due to border restrictions and people cannot physically stamp the document.